AssemblingTheFuture/zRobotics/README.md

                                                                                                                                            [self.jointsPositions[3, 0], self.linksLengths[2], 0.000000000000000000, 0.0000000]])
 ```

-It is not necessary to call this function before performing any kinematics task, this is because all the algorithms will access to these methods automatically
+It is not necessary to call this function before performing any kinematics task, this is because all the algorithms will access to these methods automatically. **For future releases, we will work on a simpler way to create this matrices** :wink:

 [*Return to top*](#zrobotics-01)